-An article in CIO magazine about Peter Drucker – who first coined the term knowledge worker.
-It isn’t a soft piece.
-In
+CIO magazine writes about Peter Drucker – the academic who first coined the term ‘knowledge worker’.
+It’s not a soft piece.
+In The comeback Charlatan,David James is critical writing:

 He talks about knowledge as the organisation’s vital “resource”.
 It is not a resource (resources are inanimate; knowledge is an act of animate humans).